Edison Uno: Early life

-Edison Uno was born in Los Angeles in 1929 into a family of 11.
+Uno was born in Los Angeles in 1929 into a family of 11.
 As a young man, he was forced from his home during the World War II after Executive Order 9066 was signed.
 Uno was incarcerated at the Granada War Relocation Center in Colorado, then subsequently transferred to the Crystal City internment camp.
 He stayed at the internment camp even after the war was over, and he was told that he was the last American citizen to be released, after 1,647 days in prison.
-After Edison returned to Los Angeles, he became the youngest chapter president of JACL in 1950.
+After Uno returned to Los Angeles, he became the youngest chapter president of JACL in 1950.

-Edison Uno's father, George Kumemaro was a first generation immigrant who arrived in America at the age of 19.
+Uno's father, George Kumemaro was a first generation immigrant who arrived in America at the age of 19.
 Like many of those who came to America seeking new freedoms and opportunities, Kumemaro often took various forms of employment as a means of subsisting his growing family.
-First working at a nursery, and later on railroad construction in Nevada, California, and Utah, Edison's father was unable to provide for the complete needs of his family.
+First working at a nursery, and later on railroad construction in Nevada, California, and Utah, Uno's father was unable to provide for the complete needs of his family.

 Wartime detention

-In 1942, the economic concerns of Edison Uno's family were compounded when Uno's father was apprehended by the FBI; with George Kumemaro being subsequently held in detention centers in North Dakota, New Mexico, and Texas.
+In 1942, the economic concerns of Uno's family were compounded when Uno's father was apprehended by the FBI; with George Kumemaro being subsequently held in detention centers in North Dakota, New Mexico, and Texas.

-At the age of 13, Edison Uno was himself apprehended, and eventually taken to the Santa Anita Assembly center in the Spring of 1942.
-Transferred to the Grenada Relocation center, and later to the Crystal City Internment Camp, Uno reunited with his father in the Fall of 1942.
-Although four of Edison's brothers volunteered for military service, all returned from the war without injury.
+At the age of 13, Uno was apprehended, and eventually taken to the Santa Anita Assembly center in the spring of 1942.
+Transferred to the Grenada Relocation center, and later to the Crystal City Internment Camp, Uno reunited with his father in the fall of 1942.
+Although four of Uno's brothers volunteered for military service, all returned from the war without injury.

-While Edison's father was one of the last to leave the Crystal City Internment Camp in Texas, Uno himself was one of the last Nisei to be released.
-Having been held in Internment camps for four and a half years, and having lost almost all personal possessions during the war, Edison's family was forced to start their lives anew in 1945–6.
+While Uno's father was one of the last to leave the Crystal City Internment Camp in Texas, Uno himself was one of the last Nisei to be released.
+Having been held in internment camps for four and a half years, and having lost almost all personal possessions during the war, Uno's family was forced to start their lives anew in 1945–6.
 Although he eventually returned to Los Angeles, this period of imprisonment and relocation had a profound effect on his life that he would never forget.
 Quoted later from his introduction to Executive order 9066, he wrote that " Time has healed some of the old wounds, but the scars are not visible, they are there in the deep recesses of that psychological corner of our minds".